ojitha/ojitha.github.io/notes.md

 permalink: /notes/
 ---

-Please click any of the above link to see the notes.
+Please click any of the above links to see the notes.

-This is my adhoc notebook.
-For example, it is very general to find the following information for date and time:

-- Number of seconds per year  = $31536000$ seconds :v:
-- Number of seconds per day (24h) = $86400$ seconds
+> These are my ad-hoc notes, which may be untidy.